duncanmazza/SoftSysLabMat/reports/report.md

 #### Function Binding

 Only one function - `transpose` - is implemented as a built-in function.
-Function binding happens at runtime when LabMat is launched: a hash table called `builtins` (see [builtins.c](builtins.c)) is populated such that it maps the function names to the correct function pointers, enabling O(1) invocation.
-Though `transpose` requires a single argument, the function binding interface was designed to provide what is essentially a variadic wrapper to any external function.
-As with the operators, an array of function pointers maps function names to their pointers:
+Function binding happens at runtime when LabMat is launched: a hash table called `builtins` (see [builtins.c](builtins.c)) is populated such that it maps the function names to the correct function pointers, enabling constant time invocation.
+Though `transpose` requires a single argument, the function binding interface was designed to provide what is essentially a variadic wrapper to any function external to LabMat-specific code.
+In the case of `transpose`, this means that there is a wrapper within the LabMat-specific code for a generic `matrix_transpose` function.
+As with operators, an array of function pointers maps function names to their pointers:

 ```c
 // builtins.c